zvada/technology/docs/policy/service-changes-2018.md

 The [OSG VOMS](https://voms.opensciencegrid.org:8443/voms/osg/user/home.action) service is used to sign VOMS attributes for members of the OSG VO and can respond to queries for a list of VO members.
-The [retirement ofVOMS Admin Server](/policy/voms-admin-retire) has been planned for quite some time so the OSG VOMS servers will be retired.
+The [retirement of VOMS Admin Server](/policy/voms-admin-retire) (and therefore VOMS servers), has been planned for quite some time so the OSG VOMS servers will be retired.

 !!! info "Action item"
     If your site accepts OSG jobs, transition your hosts to